gitter-badger/tynn/README.md

 Static Files
 ------------

-Tynn ships with [Tynn::Static][tynn-static] to serve static files such as images, CSS, JavaScript and others.
+Tynn ships with [Tynn::Static] to serve static files such as images, CSS, JavaScript and others.

 ```ruby
 require "tynn"